ADNEC Group and WAM announce exclusive Media Labs concept ahead of Global Media Congress

 PHOTO

-- The Media Labs will bring together executives, policymakers and entrepreneurs to debate and develop the ideas shaping the future of the media industry

-ABU DHABI, UAE: The Global Media Congress, taking place in Abu Dhabi from 15 – 17 November 2022, has been strengthened by the addition of the Media Labs, an innovative new concept.
+ABU DHABI - The Global Media Congress (GMC), taking place in Abu Dhabi from 15 – 17 November 2022, has been strengthened by the addition of the Media Labs, an innovative new concept.
 These invitation-only roundtables will center around a thorough debate on key themes relating to the future of the media industry.

 With the addition of the Media Labs, sponsored and organised by WAM, the GMC will be at the forefront of industry trends at a critical juncture for the media sector.
 The technological transformation of the entire sector is accelerating, fundamentally changing the way stories are being told and accessed by consumers around the world.
 Accordingly, the topics slated for discussion in the Labs include leveraging new technologies; changing consumer demands; upskilling and training; regulators and disinformation; blockchain and NFTs; OTT Media and Streaming; investments, mergers and acquisitions; influencers; and the potential of the creative economy.